blairlo/LogansWebsite1/content/DataCode/MosicMergeMask/index.markdown

 ![](/images/Mosaic/img2.png)

 ### View Mask
 The first layer of this (planet labs) mask includes "total usable pixels" which is an aggrigate of clouds, haze, and snow.
+1 is a clear pixel and 0 is not.

 ```r
 mask1<-raster::stack("masks/1852708_1653019_2018-11-16_101e_udm2.tif")